dunamismax/bash/linux/ubuntu/_scripts/_template.md

 ---------------------------------------------------------

 A professional-grade terminal application for managing SSH connections with a Nord-themed interface.
-This version provides an interactive, menu-driven interface, real-time progress tracking, and robust error handling—all without auto-completion or dynamic machine-editing features.
-The device lists are statically configured.
+This version provides a fully interactive, menu-driven experience with dynamic ASCII banners, real-time progress tracking, and robust error handling.

-Features:
-  • Dynamic ASCII banners with gradient styling via Pyfiglet
-  • Interactive numbered menus using Rich prompts
-  • Real-time progress tracking and spinners with Rich
-  • Comprehensive error handling with color-coded messages and recovery suggestions
-  • Graceful signal handling for SIGINT and SIGTERM
-  • Type annotations and dataclasses for improved readability
-  • System-wide dependency management via Nala for python3-rich and python3-pyfiglet

 Usage:
   Run the script and use the numbered menu options to select a device:
     - Numbers 1-N: Connect to a Tailscale device by number
     - L1-LN:      Connect to a Local device by number
     - r:          Refresh device status
-    - c:          Configure SSH options
-    - s:          Search for devices
-    - h:          Show help information
     - q:          Quit the application

 Version: 8.5.0